piotr-kalanski/service-initializer/README.md

 |docker_image|YES|Docker image|
 |task_parameters|YES|Dictionary of custom parameters for your task|
 |docker_run_options|NO|Additional Docker command options e.g. for mapping volume|

-#### Create custom Docker image for your task

-To create custom Docker image for new task you can use base Docker image: [piotr-kalanski/service-initializer-base-docker](https://github.com/piotr-kalanski/service-initializer-base-docker).

-You can find example task using Docker image here: https://github.com/piotr-kalanski/service-initializer-cookiecutter-task.

 ## Add new task